Victorian-Girl/traductor/README.md

 - You can add morê language in it.
 - Just add it to the line <choices>
-- Also you can change the ""open choices"" language at the line <lan1.set> and <lan2.set>
+- Also, you can change the ""open choices"" language at the line <lan1.set> and <lan2.set>